-We are closely monitoring the impact of the COVID-19 pandemic on our customers, partners, employees and service providers.
-The extent to which the COVID-19 pandemic will impact our business and operations will depend on future developments that are highly uncertain.
-While in the near term we may experience reductions in our billing and revenue growth rates, we are proactively managing our expenditures, including reductions of non-critical and discretionary expenses, while preserving strategic investments in sales capacity and research and development.
-This may result in improved leverage related to gross margins as well as sales and marketing, research and development, and general and administrative expenses as a percent of revenue.
-For additional information on the potential effects of the COVID-19 pandemic on our business, financial condition and results of operations, see the "Liquidity and Capital Resources" section below and "Risk Factors" in Part II, Item 1A of this Form 10-O.
+We continue to monitor the impact of the COVID-19 pandemic on our customers, partners, employees and service providers.
+The full extent to which the COVID-19 pandemic will impact our business and operations will depend on future developments that are highly uncertain.
+While in the near term we may experience reductions in our billing and revenue growth rates, we are proactively managing our expenditures, including reductions of non-critical and discretionary expenses such as travel, meeting and facility usage costs, while preserving strategic investments in sales capacity and research and development.
+This has and may continue to result in improved leverage related to gross margins as well as sales and marketing, research and development, and general and administrative expenses as a percent of revenue.
+For additional information on the potential effects of the COVID-19 pandemic on our business, financial condition and results of operations, see the "Liquidity and Capital Resources" section below and "Risk Factors" in Part II, Item 1A of this Form 10-Q.